egortimoshin/DatabaseCoruseWork/README.md

-Course project for databases subject7.
+Course project for databases subject.
 This application was made to practice development with the Spring Framework, using:

 - Spring Boot